Trainzguy2472/PAQS-Calculation-Tools/README.md

 - `README.md`
   This file — basic overview and usage instructions.

-## 🛠️ How to Use
+## 🛠️ How to Use These Tools
-1. Open `PAQS_Calculator.xlsx`.
+1. Read the Methodology section of the thesis for an overview of how the metric works and how it is calculated.
-2. Enter the relevant input data (described in the 'Instructions' tab).
+2. For each station you choose to analyze, open **ONE**
 3. The PAQS will be calculated automatically using the embedded formulas.
 4. Refer to `Methodology_Summary.pdf` for an explanation of the variables and scoring logic.